covid19-hg/covid19hg/src/pages/blog/2020-11-24-covid-19-hgi-results-for-data-freeze-4-october-2020.md

 ![List of partners and a map of contributing studies ](/img/oct2020_study_partners.png)

-**Figure 4:** **List of partners that contributed to COVID-19 HGI.** Adapted from [Andrea Gana’s presentation](https://www.ashg.org/publications-news/press-releases/results-covid-19-host-genetics-initiative-study-announced/) on the COVID-19 HGI at the American Society of Human Genetics Meeting in October 2020.
+**Figure 4:** **List of partners that contributed to COVID-19 HGI.** Adapted from [Andrea Ganna’s presentation](https://www.ashg.org/publications-news/press-releases/results-covid-19-host-genetics-initiative-study-announced/) on the COVID-19 HGI at the American Society of Human Genetics Meeting in October 2020.